MarkProminic/simple-tasks-provisioner/README.md

 vagrant up
 ```

-At this point, you can execute 'vagrant up' in the git checkout directory
-to spin up a vm instance, or use the utility scripts
-./scripts/vagrant_up.sh, ./scripts/vagrant_up.ps1 to create a log file with the initialization
-output in addition to showing on the screen.

 Once the system has been provisioned, you can use 'vagrant ssh' to access
 it, or again the utility scripts vagrant_ssh.sh/vagrant_ssh.ps1 to create
 a log file of the ssh session.

-View the contents of the CommandHelp.text for more details.
-This file will also be displayed followed each vagrant up operation for
-your continued reference.

 ## The Process
 ![Provisioning Process](images/vagrant-build-flow.gif)